jayapriya90/mapreduce/README.md

 > ./master -cs 2000000 -bs 4
 To run with different fail probability for nodes (Assumption here is all nodes have same probability of failure)
-> ./master -fp 0.05
+> ./master -nfp 0.05
 To enable proactive fault tolerance with 2 task for each sort and merge
 > ./master -tr 2
-To use different heartbeat interval and fail probability
+To use different heartbeat interval and node fail probability
 NOTE: Keeping the interval short may result in nodes dying quickly before starting the client and running the tests.
 So its recommended to increase the hearbeat interval or decrease the fail probability to give some time for the nodes to run.
-> ./master -hi 3000 -fp 0.1
+> ./master -hi 3000 -nfp 0.1
+Since using automatic node fail probability can result in a condition where all nodes are dead, to avoid that task fail probability can be specified.
+By default, 10% of all tasks (sort and merge) could fail to simulate fault tolerance.
+Using task fail probability is more reliable than using node fail probability as with node failures the nodes won't come back.
+To run with task fail probability and task redundancy
+> ./master -tr 2 -tfp 0.2

 Options for slave
 -----------------